nishant2253/WisdomWalletDapp/README.md

 - **Scalability:** Designed for developing nations, addressing challenges like illiteracy, corruption, and changing book editions.

+- **Tech Stack:**

+"Our DApp, WisdomWallet, is built on a robust and versatile tech stack to ensure a seamless user experience and secure transactions."

+    Next.js, JavaScript, HTML, CSS: "We use Next.js, a React-based framework, along with JavaScript, HTML, and CSS to create a dynamic and responsive user interface.
+This ensures a smooth and engaging experience for all users on our platform."

+    Hardhat: "For smart contract development and testing, we rely on Hardhat.
+It enables us to build, deploy, and interact with secure and efficient smart contracts on the blockchain."

+    Pinata: "To store and manage decentralized file storage, we utilize Pinata.
+It plays a crucial role in handling the distributed storage of educational materials on the blockchain, ensuring accessibility and durability."

+    React: "Our frontend is powered by React, providing a user-friendly and interactive interface for seamless navigation and resource sharing."

+    Metamask Wallet: "To enhance user security and facilitate Web3 transactions, WisdomWallet integrates with the widely-used Metamask wallet.
+This ensures a secure and convenient way for users to interact with the blockchain."

+    Polygon Blockchain: "For scalability and cost-effectiveness, WisdomWallet is built on the Polygon blockchain.
+This allows us to offer fast and low-cost transactions, making the platform accessible to users across different economic backgrounds."

+    Solidity: "The smart contracts powering WisdomWallet are developed in Solidity, a language specifically designed for writing smart contracts on the Ethereum blockchain.
+It ensures the security and efficiency of our decentralized processes."

 ## Getting Started

 Follow these steps to get WisdomWallet up and running locally for development or testing.